yaswanthgollu/context-based-movie-recommendation-system/README.md

-# context-based-movie-recommendation-system
+# content-based-movie-recommendation-system
-Suggests movies related to a given movie name , based on similarity of movies with respect to context ,theme, cast and director
+Suggests movies related to a given movie name , based on similarity of movies with respect to content ,theme, cast and director